alok-ai-lab/MRep-DeepInsight/README.md

 GPU A100 (4 parallel);

 # Reference
-Sharma A*, et. al.,MRep-DeepInsight, 2023 (TBA)
+Sharma A*, et. al., MRep-DeepInsight, 2023 (TBA)

 ## Download and Install

-1. Download Matlab package MRep-DeepInsight.tar.gz or the entire directory from the link above.
+1. Download the Matlab package MRep-DeepInsight.tar.gz or the entire directory from the link above.
 Store it in your working directory.
 Gunzip and untar as follows:

     ```Matlab
     >> gunzip MRep-DeepInsight.tar.gz